-- (1) Besides the examination components allowed according to the provisions of APO, the following subject-specific examination components can be planned: - a) Lab reports: A comprehensive, written report, composed in the English language and structured in the form of a scientific publication (brief abstract, introduction, material and methods, results, discussion, bibliography, any appendixes) and on the basis of which the project as implemented and the results achieved therein can be clearly reconstructed. - (2) All teachers involved in the academic programme are considered authorised examiners in the meaning of § 11 APO, provided they have acquired membership in the Göttingen graduate school for neuroscience, biophysics and molecular biosciences (GGNB); this shall not require any special appointment.
-Scientists who hold a doctorate in the relevant subject area but are not members of GGNB may be assigned as academic advisers in the master theses without any necessity of appointment as authorised examiners. - (3) Unlike in § 10 a APO, students register and withdraw from examinations exclusively with the office of the degree programme. - (4) Unlike § 20 section 2 sentence 1 APO, the office of the degree programme makes the announcement of assessments for examination components to the students in a text form.
+(1) Besides the examination components allowed according to the provisions of APO, the following subject-specific examination components can be planned:

+(2) All teachers involved in the academic programme are considered authorised examiners in the meaning of § 11 APO, provided they have acquired membership in the Göttingen graduate school for neuroscience, biophysics and molecular biosciences (GGNB); this shall not require any special appointment.
+Scientists who hold a doctorate in the relevant subject area but are not members of GGNB may be assigned as academic advisers in the master theses without any necessity of appointment as authorised examiners.

+(3) Unlike in § 10 a APO, students register and withdraw from examinations exclusively with the office of the degree programme.

+(4) Unlike § 20 section 2 sentence 1 APO, the office of the degree programme makes the announcement of assessments for examination components to the students in a text form.